ropensci/treebase/cran-comments.md

 Dear CRAN Maintainers,

-This commit declares the vignette builder as requested
+This commit declares the vignette builder and vignette index information, as requested.

 Sincerely,